m-rath/tiny-demo/README.md

 ## Push the envelope

 AI is moving fast.
-Less than a year ago (May 2022), O'Reilly released the encore edition of *NLP with HF Transformers*, which presented Haystack's cutting-edge RAGenerator for QA.
-Today, the RAGenerator is deprecated in favor of *Agent* and *PromptNode* classes, integrating the latest LLMs and generative AI.
+Less than a year ago (May 2022), when O'Reilly released the encore edition of *NLP with HF Transformers*, Haystack's RAGenerator for QA was presented as cutting-edge.
+That RAGenerator is already deprecated, yielding to the LangChain pattern of *Agent* and *PromptTemplate* classes.

 Pair an LLM-based [Agent](https://haystack.deepset.ai/tutorials/23_answering_multihop_questions_with_agents) with an extractive QA pipeline for iterative, a.k.a. multi-hop output.
 Or roll the dice with [generative QA](https://haystack.deepset.ai/tutorials/22_pipeline_with_promptnode).
 OpenAI models are available only with a paid API key.
 Google's flan-t5-large model is available for free.
 Thank you, Google!